Free-LLM/free-llm.github.io/orchestrator.md

 - Perform lightweight checks (e.g., invariants, checksums, recompute on a smaller sample, or redundant execution) before accepting a result.
 - Mark agents as "bugged" if they fail validation beyond a threshold; quarantine or remove them from scheduling.
 - Prefer trusted agents for critical paths or when resources are scarce.
+ - When inputs are remote, prefer validation methods that fetch only sampled slices rather than full datasets.

 Trust is a scheduling optimization, not a correctness assumption; untrusted agents remain usable under validation.